linhlpv/linhlpv.github.io/_pages/about.md

   # - /about.html
 ---

 Hi, I'm Linh or Levi.
-I am a first year PhD student about Machine Learning at Applied Artificial Intelligence Institute (A2I2), Deakin University under the supervised of [Prof. Sunil Gupta](https://personal-sites.deakin.edu.au/~sunilg/) and [Dr. Hung Tran The](https://scholar.google.com.au/citations?user=um-FS-gAAAAJ&hl=en).
-I graduated from University of Engineering and Technology, Vietnam National University Hanoi, with an first-class degree in Information Technology's (Honors Program).
+I am a first year PhD student about Machine Learning at Applied Artificial Intelligence Institute (A2I2), Deakin University, advised by [Prof. Sunil Gupta](https://personal-sites.deakin.edu.au/~sunilg/) and [Dr. Hung Tran The](https://scholar.google.com.au/citations?user=um-FS-gAAAAJ&hl=en).
+Before that, I graduated from University of Engineering and Technology, Vietnam National University Hanoi, with an first-class degree in Information Technology's (Honors Program).

-My research interest is about Machine Learning problems, especially in Statistical Machine Learning.
-Now, I'm learning and researching about Reinforcement Learning (Offline setting) and Generative Models.
+My research interests are about Machine Learning problems and now I'm forcussing on Reinforcement Learning problems in Offline setting.

 News and Updates
 ======